Ks89/Dinosaur-Island/README.md

 - **Java 8 or above**

+## Images

 ## Usage

 ### Local
-Start the Client and play!
+-Start the Client and play!

 ### Server
-Start the Server before the Clients.
+-Start the Server before the Clients.
 Read the instructions in the realeased zip.

 ## License